-Commission means the landmarks Historic Preservation Commission created under this section.
+Commission means the Landmarks Commission created under this section.

-Development means any new structure or exterior alteration to an existing structure
+Development means any new structure or exterior alteration to an existing structure.

-Historic district is an area designated by the Common Council which contains improvements with historic, architectural, or cultural significance and/or which represents one or more periods or styles of architecture typical of one or more eras in the City's history.
+Historic district is an area designated by the Common Council pursuant to this ordinance which contains improvements with historic, architectural, or cultural significance and/or which represents one or more periods or styles of architecture typical of one or more eras in the City's history.

-Improvement means any structure, place, landscaping, work of art or other object constituting a physical betterment of real property, or any part of such betterment.
+Improvement means any structure, place, landscapeing, work of art or other object constituting a physical betterment of real property, or any part of such betterment.